 Patient Appointment Scheduling: Tips and Types

-Common Types of Patient Appointment Scheduling
+Patient Appointment Scheduling

-What Is Patient Scheduling?
+What is Patient Scheduling?

-Common Types of Patient Appointment Scheduling
+Common Types of Patient Scheduling Methods

-Healthcare facilities have a number of patient scheduling methods to choose from.
+Healthcare facilities have a number of patient booking methods to choose from.
 Each of these methods is ideal for certain situations, such as how busy a clinic is and the types of cases the physicians handle.
 These are some of the most common approaches to booking visits:

 Cluster Scheduling

 Cluster scheduling is when clinics group together patients with similar cases.
-This helps physicians stay in one frame of mind as they go through the appointments.
+This helps physicians stay in one frame of mind as they go through the schedule of morning appointments.
 For example, you may group patients coming in for colonoscopies together.
 Then, you can focus on general checkups before finishing the day with other health complaints.

 Time-Specified Scheduling